News & Press

 Featured News

-Girls Inc. works to empower young women, provide them with opportunitie
+Girls Inc. works to empower young women, provide them with opportunities

 At a recent fundraising event Girls Inc. alum, Naomi Martin spoke about how the organization changed her life.
 She is now working toward her goal of becoming a pediatrician.
 She spoke about what she learned from her Girls Inc. mentor.